UNIQUE PATIENT POPULATIONS: PATIENTS WITH RENAL IMPAIRMENT

 |ESRD with HD||PEG-IFN (2a) 135 µg/wk or PEG-IFN (2b) 1 µg/kg/wk or standard IFN 3 mU 3x/wk||200 mg/d||Limited data available||Data not available||Limited data available||Limited data available||Limited data available||Limited data available||Limited data available||Data not available||Standard||Standard|

-Abbreviations: CrCl, creatinine clearance; eGFR, estimated glomerular filtration rate; ESRD, end-stage renal disease; HD, hemodialysis.
+Abbreviations: eGFR, estimated glomerular filtration rate; ESRD, end-stage renal disease; HD, hemodialysis.

 DAA Therapy in Renal Transplant Patients

-Several recent reports have described successful outcomes with DAA combination therapy in renal-transplant patients.
-(Sawinski, 2016); (Kamar, 2016) Sawinski et al treated 20 HCV-infected kidney transplant recipients (88% genotype 1, half with advanced fibrosis, and 60% treatment-experienced) with sofosbuvir-based regimens and reported resulted 100% SVR.
-(Sawinski, 2016) Various sofosbuvir-based DAA combinations were used, including simeprevir plus sofosbuvir (n=9), ledipasvir/sofosbuvir (n=7), sofosbuvir plus ribavirin (n=3), and daclatasvir plus sofosbuvir (n=1).
+Several additional reports have described successful outcomes with DAA combination therapy in renal-transplant patients (Sawinski, 2016); (Kamar, 2016).
+Sawinski et al treated 20 HCV-infected kidney transplant recipients (88% genotype 1, half with advanced fibrosis, and 60% treatment-experienced) with sofosbuvir-based regimens and reported resulted 100% SVR (Sawinski, 2016).
+Various sofosbuvir-based DAA combinations were used, including simeprevir plus sofosbuvir (n=9), ledipasvir/sofosbuvir (n=7), sofosbuvir plus ribavirin (n=3), and daclatasvir plus sofosbuvir (n=1).
 Two patients required dose reductions due to anemia (associated with ribavirin use), however no significant changes in serum creatinine, proteinuria, or graft rejection were seen before or after treatment.
-Forty-five percent of patients required dose reduction of immunosuppressive agents while on therapy.
-(Sawinski, 2016)
+Forty-five percent of patients required dose reduction of immunosuppressive agents while on therapy (Sawinski, 2016).

-A second study of 25 kidney transplant recipients with chronic HCV infection, treated with sofosbuvir-based regimens reported a 100% SVR.
-(Kamar, 2016) Patients included were infected with genotype 1 (76%), had eGFR >30 mL/min (100%), and had advanced fibrosis (44%).
+A study of 25 kidney transplant recipients with chronic HCV infection that were treated with sofosbuvir-based regimens reported a 100% SVR (Kamar, 2016).
+Patients included were infected with genotype 1 (76%), had eGFR >30 mL/min (100%), and had advanced fibrosis (44%).
 Treatment regimens included ledipasvir/sofosbuvir (n=9), daclatasvir plus sofosbuvir (n=4), sofosbuvir plus ribavirin (n=3), ledipasvir/sofosbuvir plus ribavirin (n=1), simeprevir plus sofosbuvir plus ribavirin (n=1), simeprevir plus sofosbuvir (n=6), and sofosbuvir plus pegylated IFN/ribavirin (n=1).
-Treatment was well tolerated without any discontinuations, dose reductions, graft rejections, or changes in serum creatinine levels, and no drug interactions with calcineurin inhibitors were observed.
-(Kamar, 2016)
+Treatment was well tolerated without any discontinuations, dose reductions, graft rejections, or changes in serum creatinine levels, and no drug interactions with calcineurin inhibitors were observed (Kamar, 2016).

-A third study specifically treated three HCV genotype 4 renal transplant patients with sofosbuvir (400 mg) plus ribavirin (1000 mg) for 24 weeks with 100% SVR.
-(Hussein, 2016) Anemia was reported in two patients related to concomitant ribavirin use.
-No other adverse events were reported.
-(Hussein, 2016)
+Another study that treated three HCV genotype 4 renal transplant patients with sofosbuvir (400 mg) plus ribavirin (1000 mg) for 24 weeks reported a 100% SVR (Hussein, 2016).
+Anemia was reported in two patients related to concomitant ribavirin use.
+No other adverse events were reported (Hussein, 2016).